MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 The first step in debugging is to find a sequence of actions that consistently reproduce a bug.

 1. Open Microsoft Edge in InPrivate Mode.
 InPrivate Mode ensures that Microsoft Edge runs in a clean state.
-For more information, see [Browse InPrivate in Microsoft Edge](https://support.microsoft.com/en-us/microsoft-edge/browse-inprivate-in-microsoft-edge-cd2c9a48-0bc4-b98e-5e46-ac40c84e27e2)
+For more information, see [Browse InPrivate in Microsoft Edge](https://support.microsoft.com/en-us/microsoft-edge/browse-inprivate-in-microsoft-edge-cd2c9a48-0bc4-b98e-5e46-ac40c84e27e2).

 1. Open the demo webpage [Get Started Debugging JavaScript](https://microsoftedge.github.io/Demos/devtools-js-get-started/) in a new window or tab.
-To open the webpage, right-click the linK and select "Open link in new tab" or "Open link in new Window" on the popup window.
-Alternatively you can press and hold `Ctrl` (for Windows, Linux) or `Command` (for macOS), and then click the link.
+To open the webpage, right-click the link and then select "Open link in new tab" or "Open link in new window".
+Or, press and hold `Ctrl` (Windows, Linux) or `Command` (macOS), and then click the link.

    <!-- You can view the source files for the Debugging demo at the [MicrosoftEdge/Demos > devtools-js-get-started](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-js-get-started) repo folder. -->